MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 ---
 title: Working with C++ and Python
-description: A walkthrough of creating a C++ extension for Python using Visual Studio, including mixed-mode debugging. ms.date: 06/27/2018 ms.prod: visual-studio-dev15 ms.technology: vs-python ms.topic: conceptual
+description: A walkthrough of creating a C++ extension for Python using Visual Studio, CPython, and PyBind11, including mixed-mode debugging. ms.date: 09/04/2018 ms.prod: visual-studio-dev15 ms.technology: vs-python ms.topic: conceptual